psi4/psi4archive/INSTALL.rst

   * latex
   * sphinx (version 1.1 or higher)
   * dvipng (for latex math in html)

-* To make a distributed-parallel version with MADNESS, you may also need:

-  * libtool (called by autoreconf)

 For Ubuntu users, you will need the following packages installed: gfortran [for linking to BLAS/LAPACK], g++, autoconf, python-dev